vbalazs23/yelp-camp/README.md

 - The "Created xy days ago" block in the bottom of the campground card on the campground show page shows real data (added an actual counting script)
 - Made the show page responsive.
-- Created a grid for the campgrounds page instead of a simple list.